MDU-C2/MARC-HT25/media/Guide/Yumi IRB 14000/move_arm.md

     >note: MoveY is only available with YumiLib
 * EGMprocesses.mod

     Main module for EGM processes.
-Includes setup, activation and starting of EGM in both pose and joint mode.
+Includes setup, activation and starting of EGM position guidance in both pose and joint mode.

 * movement_shared_vars.mod